xxSTORYxx/lab4/README.md

 double： 8 bytes

-While the pointer is loaded with the memory location.
+In addition, the pointer is loaded with the memory location.
 In a 64-bit operating system, a memory location occupies 8 bytes.
 So no matter what kind of pointer, its size is 8 bytes.